fluidml/fluidml/README.md

 #### 4. Registering task dependencies

-Here we create the task graph by connecting the tasks together by specifying predecessors for a task.
-For each task spec, you can specify a list of predecessors using `requires()` method.
+Here we create the task graph by registering dependencies between the tasks.
+In particular, for each task specifier, you can register a list of predecessor tasks using the `requires()` method.

 ```Python
 pre_process_task.requires([dataset_fetch_task])